videojs/video.js/README.markdown

 - Feature: Added option to disable controls. controlsEnabled: false
 - Feature: Setup method now has a callback, so you can more easily work with the player after setup
 - Feature: Added listeners for enter/exit full screen/window.
+- Feature: Added a VideoJS.player(id) function for getting the player for a video ID
 - Changes: setupAllWhenReady is now just setupAll (backward compatible)
+- Fix: Check for Android browser now excludes firefox and opera

 2.0.2 (2010-12-10)